Shopping Cart

 Origin: China

-Baserange’s bamboo is sourced from a private and durable plantation-certified FSC.
-No chemical product is used on the plantation.
+- Baserange’s bamboo is sourced from FSC-certified plantations.
+No chemical product is used on the plantations.

 Silk